courtneyjb7/CSC365_Project/Technical_Specification.md

 	  DATE: [class_id, class_id, …],
 	}
 ```
-POST /trainer/{trainer_id}
+POST /classes/
 ```
 This endpoint adds a new class to a trainer's schedule.
   `date`: the day the class takes place, of datatype DATE `start_time`: the time the class starts
   `end_time`: the time the class ends
-  `num_of_dogs`: the number of dogs attending, initialized to 0 `class_type_id`:the id of the type of class
+  `max_num_dogs`: the maximum amount of dogs that are allowed to attend `class_type_id`:the id of the type of class

-There are also optional fields for updating a trainer's name and email.
-  `name`: name of the trainer
-  `email`: the company email of the trainer
 ```
 GET /classes/
 ```